vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-removal.md

 removed from Debian.

-Before removing an Ubuntu-specific package, even if it is "obviously" abandoned, I always file a bug report against the package with the rationale, and where there is an obvious historic "owner" of the package I will subscribe them to the bug if they don't already have a bug subscription to the package (they usually don't) and give them time to remedy the situation if they still care about the package.
+Before removing an Ubuntu-specific package, even if it is "obviously" abandoned, please file a bug report against the package with the rationale, and where there is an obvious historic "owner" of the package subscribe them to the bug if they don't already have a bug subscription to the package (they usually don't) and give them time to remedy the situation if they still care about the package.